DigitalPublishingToolkit/TOD15-Online-Courtship/md/17_Lindsay.md

     <http://org.sagepub.com/content/early/2013/05/01/1350508413485497>.

 [^17_Lindsay_14]: Elizabeth Jagger, 'Marketing the Self, Buying an Other: Dating in
-    a Post Modern, Consumer Society', Sociology, 1998.
+    a Post Modern, Consumer Society', *Sociology*, 1998.

 [^17_Lindsay_15]: Mu-Li Yang and When-Bin Chiou, 'Looking Online for the Best
-    Romantic Partner Reduces Decision Quality: The Moderating Role of Choice-making Strategies', Cyberpsychology, Behavior, and Social
+    Romantic Partner Reduces Decision Quality: The Moderating Role of Choice-making Strategies', *Cyberpsychology, Behavior, and Social
-    Networking, 2010.
+    Networking*, 2010.

-[^17_Lindsay_16]: For more on this theory, see Gillian Rose, Visual Methodologies:
+[^17_Lindsay_16]: For more on this theory, see Gillian Rose, *Visual Methodologies:
-    An Introduction to Researching with Visual Materials, Sage Publications Limited, 2011.
+    An Introduction to Researching with Visual Materials*, Sage Publications Limited, 2011.

 [^17_Lindsay_17]: Scott Yates and David Hiles, 'Towards a "Critical Ontology of
     Ourselves"?
 Foucault, Subjectivity and Discourse Analysis', *Theory & Psychology*, 2010.

-[^17_Lindsay_18]: Lisa Nakumara, Digitizing Race: Visual Cultures of the Internet,
+[^17_Lindsay_18]: Lisa Nakumara, *Digitizing Race: Visual Cultures of the Internet*,
     Minneapolis: University of Minnesota Press, 2008.

 [^17_Lindsay_19]: Christian Fuchs, 'The Internet as Self-organizing
-    Aocio-technological Systems', Cybernetics and Human Knowing, 2004.
+    Aocio-technological Systems', *Cybernetics and Human Knowing*, 2004.

 [^17_Lindsay_20]: Wanada Pillow, 'Confession, Catharsis, or Cure?
 Rethinking the
-    Uses of Reflexivity as Methodological Power in Qualitative Research', International Journal of Qualitative Studies in Education, 2003.
+    Uses of Reflexivity as Methodological Power in Qualitative Research', *International Journal of Qualitative Studies in Education*, 2003.

-[^17_Lindsay_21]: Judith Butler, Giving an Account of Oneself, Fordham University
+[^17_Lindsay_21]: Judith Butler, *Giving an Account of Oneself*, Fordham University
     Press, 2005. p.
 22.

 [^17_Lindsay_22]: Okcupid, <http://blog.okcupid.com/index.php/your-looks-and-online-dating/>.

 [^17_Lindsay_23]: James Mahalik, et al. 'Development of the Conformity to Feminine
-    Norms Inventory', Sex Roles, 2005.
+    Norms Inventory', *Sex Roles*, 2005.

 [^17_Lindsay_24]: Happen Magazine,
     <http://www.match.com/magazine/>.